 - Converts of 4 sub-funds into special funds for inclusion in the Budget Act and enable tracking revenues, expenditures, and fund balance.
 The sub-funds are the Internal Departmental Quality Improvement Account; the Skilled Nursing Facility Minimum Staffing Penalty Account; the State Health Facilities Citation Penalties Account; and the Federal Health Facilities Citation Penalties Account.
-Adopts placeholder trailer bill language. - Appropriates \$183,000 in 2025-26 and ongoing from the General Fund to implement AB 1775 (Haney, Chapter 1004, Statutes of 2024) which requires that employees at cannabis consumption sites are provided written guidance from CDPH on secondhand cannabis smoke.
-In addition, employers should include an assessment of secondhand smoke when assessing occupational hazards for their injury and illness prevention programs. - Rejects reductions to the Overdose Prevention and Harm Reduction Initiative. - Provides \$13.5 million from the General Fund to support efforts related to the bird flu and the Marburg virus. - Adopts placeholder trailer bill language that would set fees in statutes for the Genetic Counselor License Fees and the Laboratory Field Science Fees. - Adopts placeholder trailer bill language that would allow the TGI Wellness and Equity Fund program to be administered in accordance with ADAP funding requirements, including adding "prevention" based services, eliminating services that are not evidencebased, clarifying that the program should be run by CDPH instead of the Office of Health Equity, and updating the period of expenditure authority. - Provides a decrease of \$55 million total funds to reduce state operations expenditures. - Provides a decrease of 300 positions and \$29.6 million total funds associated with vacant positions in 2024-25 and propose the elimination of vacant positions to achieve ongoing savings beginning in 2025-26. - Includes \$538,000 ongoing from the General Fund and 3 positions to support the collection of self-identified sexual orientation, gender identity, and sex characteristics and intersex demographic data and preparation of an annual report as required by Chapter 868, Statutes of 2024 (SB 957) - Includes \$758,000 one-time from the General Fund to support compliance enforcement of industrial hemp manufacturing and sales as required by Chapter 576, Statutes of 2021 (AB 45).
+Adopts trailer bill language for implementation. - Appropriates \$183,000 in 2025-26 and ongoing from the General Fund to implement AB 1775 (Haney, Chapter 1004, Statutes of 2024) which requires that employees at cannabis consumption sites are provided written guidance from CDPH on secondhand cannabis smoke.
+In addition, employers should include an assessment of secondhand smoke when assessing occupational hazards for their injury and illness prevention programs. - Rejects reductions to the Overdose Prevention and Harm Reduction Initiative. - Provides \$13.5 million from the General Fund to support efforts related to the bird flu and the Marburg virus. - Adopts trailer bill language that would allow the TGI Wellness and Equity Fund program to be administered in accordance with ADAP funding requirements, including adding "prevention" based services, eliminating services that are not evidence-based, clarifying that the program should be run by CDPH instead of the Office of Health Equity, and updating the period of expenditure authority. - Provides a decrease of \$55 million total funds to reduce state operations expenditures. - Provides a decrease of 300 positions and \$29.6 million total funds associated with vacant positions in 2024-25 and propose the elimination of vacant positions to achieve ongoing savings beginning in 2025-26. - Includes \$538,000 ongoing from the General Fund and 3 positions to support the collection of self-identified sexual orientation, gender identity, and sex characteristics and intersex demographic data and preparation of an annual report as required by Chapter 868, Statutes of 2024 (SB 957) - Includes \$758,000 one-time from the General Fund to support compliance enforcement of industrial hemp manufacturing and sales as required by Chapter 576, Statutes of 2021 (AB 45).